-env - Show All Global Variablesread commanddirs - Displays the Directory Stackpushd - Pushes a Directory onto the Stackpopd - Pops a Directory off the StackYou can connect to Gradescope to take weekly graded quiz today during the last 15 minutes of the class.
+env - Show All Global Variablesread commanddirs - Displays the Directory Stackpushd - Pushes a Directory onto the Stackpopd - Pops a Directory off the StackAre there any questions before I begin?

 I have posted Homework 9 here.